Hangar-31/atlantamusicians.com/src/pages/scholarship.md

     content_title: Applications Now Available
     content_text: It’s time for the 23rd annual John H. Head Scholarship Auditions!
       Applications are now available by clicking the "Apply Now" link.
-All applications by April 18, 2022.
-Please send to office@atlantamusicians.com.
+All applications are due by April 18, 2022.
+Please send application to office@atlantamusicians.com.
 Details for this year's scholarship auditions are below.
     link_text: APPLY HERE